Linear-Delay Enumeration for Minimal Steiner Problems: Introduction

 The basic idea of these algorithms is a standard branching technique.
 Starting from an arbitrary terminal, we recursively grow a partial Steiner tree $T$ by attaching a path between $T$ and a terminal not contained in $T$.
 Since the paths between $T$ and a terminal $w$ can be enumerated in polynomial delay, we immediately have a polynomial-delay and polynomial-space algorithm for {\sc Steiner Tree Enumeration}.
-To improve the running time of this simple algorithm, we carefully design the entire branching strategy and the path enumeration algorithm.
-We also exploit the output queue method due to Uno~\cite{Uno::2003} to improve the delay.
+To improve the running time and space complexity of this simple algorithm, we carefully design the entire branching strategy and the path enumeration algorithm.

+To this end, we employ Read and Tarjan's path enumeration algorithm~\cite{Read:Tarjan:Networks:1975} and discuss the delay and space complexity of their algorithm, which is not discussed explicitly in \cite{Read:Tarjan:Networks:1975}.
+As for the delay complexity, we can easily obtain a linear delay bound by applying a standard technique~\cite{Kimelfeld:Efficiently:2008,Uno::2003}.
+However, to obtain a linear space bound for {\sc Steiner Tree Enumeration}, we need a nontrivial modification of their algorithm, which will be discussed in \Cref{sec:path:enum}.

+We also exploit the output queue method due to Uno~\cite{Uno::2003} to improve the delay for {\sc Steiner Tree Enumeration}.

+In contrast to these tractable cases, we also show that \revised{two} variants of {\sc Steiner Tree Enumeration} are ``not so easy'': the problem of enumerating internal Steiner trees is \NP-hard, and that of enumerating group Steiner trees is at least as hard as the minimal hypergraph transversal problem (see \Cref{sec:preliminaries,sec:hardness} for their definitions). \revised{It should be mentioned that the polynomial-time solvability for the minimal hypergraph transversal enumeration problem with respect to the input size $n$ and output size $N$ (i.e., $(n + N)^{O(1)}$) is one of the most challenging open problems in the field of enumeration algorithms and the best known algorithm runs in quasi-polynomial time $(n+N)^{o(\log (n + N))}$~\cite{Fredman:complexity:1996}.}

 We also consider the problem of enumerating minimal induced Steiner subgraphs as another variant of {\sc Steiner Tree Enumeration}.
 This problem is known to be at least as hard as the minimal transversal enumeration problem on hypergraphs even when the input is restricted to split graphs~\cite{DBLP:conf/mfcs/ConteGKMUW19}.
-They also showed that if the number of terminals is at most three, one can solve this problem in $\order{mn^3}$ amortized time per solution.
+They also showed that if the number of terminals is at most three, one can solve this problem in $\order{mn^3}$ amortized time per solution and polynomial space.
 In this paper, we develop a polynomial-delay and exponential-space enumeration algorithm on claw-free graphs with an arbitrary number of terminals.
 Since the class of claw-free graphs is a superclass of line graphs~\cite{BEINEKE1970129} and {\sc Steiner Tree Enumeration} is a special case of the problem of enumerating minimal induced Steiner subgraphs on line graphs, our result non-trivially expands the tractability of Steiner subgraph enumeration.